-I was looking for something to entertain my preschooler and her 10-year-old cousin today, and we ended up making these easy thanksgiving turkeys using a paper plate, a foot print, and hand prints!
+I was looking for something to entertain my preschooler and her 10-year-old cousin today, and we ended up making these easy Thanksgiving turkeys using a paper plate, a foot print, and hand prints!
 A nice round paper plate makes the perfect body for a fat turkey and this was a great activity to occupy the kids before dinner.
 I needed to help cut out the hand and footprints, but that was about it.

 Thanksgiving Turkey Craft